WenbinWang-1998/TwitterAPI/UnitTestDescription.md

 Based on that, I used the try except statement in Python to catch the errorType and use a variable to save it.
 When you use the Unit Test.
 You can pass the test if any of error is showed.

+## 3. Actions

+After that, I used Actions in Github and wrote main.yml to run the Unit test automatically when you push or pull request.
+Also, I used the secret key, so that you can run in the Github and don't need to run in your own laptop.